 Local Qualifying (110 sites worldwide)

 A month of 18-hole qualifiers at 110 sites worldwide, open to anyone with a Handicap Index ≤ 0.4.
-Final session played today; results feed into Final Qualifying.
+Top finishers fed into the four Final Qualifying sites.

 Final Qualifying — Walton Heath, England